lvieirajr/mongorest/README.md

     this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-\*  Neither the name of mongorest nor the names of its
+\*  Neither the name of MongoRest nor the names of its
     contributors may be used to endorse or promote products derived from this software without specific prior written permission.